"Men are haunted by the vastness of eternity. And so we ask ourselves: will our actions echo across the centuries?"

 Which is a little more accurate to the source material in some ways.
 The Iliad itself only deals with four days near end of the war.
 For the first 9 years and a bit, the Greeks mostly attacked the surrounding cities that were allied with Troy, and dealing with the unfavorable winds and such.

 Continuity Cameo: Paris hands off the sword of Troy to an escaping Aeneas, to the delight of Latin geeks in the audience... though Aeneas is a random teen civilian in the movie instead of a Trojan warrior.
 For bonus points, Aeneas is also guiding his aged father.
+His wife is nowhere to be seen, but maybe he already lost her.

 Cool Old Guy: Glaucus, second-in command for the Trojan armies.